 Waima/Ure River, Isolation Creek

-Located a few kilometres south of Ward, the Waima -(literally white water, due to the limestone in the river bed), or Ure River is the southernmost river fully within the curent Marlborough District, with its headwaters in rugged limestone gorges.
+The Waima -(literally white water, due to the limestone in the river bed), or Ure River has its mouth a few kilometres south of Ward, and is the southernmost river fully within the curent Marlborough District Its its headwaters rise in the Blue Mountain Range, and for much of its length of about 30km, it flows through rugged limestone gorges.
 The river itself is small, but like most New Zealand alpine fed rivers, can rise rapidly in flood.
 The European name Ure presumably derives from the Ure River in Yorkshire which also runs through limestone country.

 A great deal of the catchment is in rugged limestone rich country, and it is for this reason that much of the scenery is so spectacular.
 Towering cliffs, and enormous boulders are a common feature of the landscape, and the most spectacular feature of all is the aptly named 'Sawcut Gorge'.
 A small tributary of the Waima, Isolation Creek flows through the gorge.
 The gorge itself is a narrow cleft in the mountainside only a few metres wide, through which the creek emerges.
 Smooth limestone walls reach to a considerable height, and in overhanging vegetation partially obscures the sky.